Asmaa-Saeed/Asmaa-Saeed/README.md

  🌱 I’m currently learning ** React, Next.js, Redux,**

-💬 Ask me about **HTML5, CSS3, SASS, Bootstrap, Tailwind css, JavaScript, Nodejs..**
+💬 Ask me about **HTML5, CSS3, SASS, Bootstrap, Tailwind css, JavaScript, TypeScript, Nodejs..**

 ⚡ Fun fact **If it were easy, everybody would do it👀🏆**